08.03.2018 | Repton

-In 2018 we will be celebrating the work of Humphry Repton, the last great landscape designer of the eighteenth century.
-March 2018 will be the bicentenary of his death.
+In 2018 we are celebrating the work of Humphry Repton, the last great landscape designer of the eighteenth century.
+March 2018 is the bicentenary of his death.

 Do join in this collaborative celebration of one of our greatest landscape and garden designers!
 County Gardens Trusts and other groups will be arranging events around the country to celebrate Repton’s work throughout 2018.

-If you are organising events, you can use the Celebrating Humphry Repton logo and publicise them on our Repton 200 Events page.
+If you are organising events, you can use the Celebrating Humphry Repton logo and publicise them on our Repton 200 Events page: post your event here.
 You will also find a list of Repton sites and a Repton reading list among our Repton campaign materials.

 Repton was born in 1752 in Bury St Edmunds, Suffolk.
 After an unsuccessful start in the textile business, he set himself up as a landscape gardener.
 He went on to design around 400 hundred English landscapes and gardens, becoming a worthy successor to the great Capability Brown.